siberianfox/tinygwiki/Developer-Notes-Github.md

 This gets pretty deep in the weeds.
 This page is a collection of tings that tripped us up on Github and some documentation for common procedures like branch promotion, etc.

 ## Github Cheat Sheet
 A few rules to live by.
-Most git problems I have start from working in some "place" I don't think I'm in.
-These practices help reduce that possibility
+Most git problems I have start from working in some "place" I don't think I'm in or on some set of files in an indeterminate state.
+These practices help reduce those possibilities.
 * When you sit down to work always do this:
  * `git status` to see where you are
  * `git pull origin CURRENT_BRANCH` to make sure you are synced with the main repo for that branch